 Volunteering With WRCC

-Our drivers and assistants are all volunteers and we’re always looking for friendly, caring people to join our team.
-If you – or someone you know – have some spare time and would like to find out more about our work and how you can help (and the free training we provide), please call 01789 471595 or email Transport.
+Our community drivers and assistants are all volunteers and we’re always looking for friendly, caring people to join our team.
+If you – or someone you know – have some spare time and would like to find out more about our work and how you can help (and the free training we provide), please call 01789 471595 or email us.

 Since then I have taken many different groups of people to many different and interesting places.